-This is a new FSTEP courses with State Fire Training.
-Staff may be required to facilitate the PACE process and are expecting a number of PACE II requests regarding this course.
+These are new FSTEP courses with State Fire Training.
+SFT Staff will facilitate the PACE process and are expecting a high number of PACE II requests regarding this course.
 Additionally, SFT staff will work with all Fire Control 3: Structural Fire Fighting (2018) instructors to ensure the new education requirements are met to maintain registration.